 On this national holiday, families gather together to share a large meal with one another.
 The main focus of Thanksgiving is not the food though, but the importance of family and friends coming together.

 The usual Thanksgiving celebrations include:

-One of these is using the long weekend to visit family and friends who may no longer live close to you.
+It is quite common to use the long weekend to visit family and friends who may no longer live close to you.
 Americans tend to move often in their lives and may no longer live where they grew up.
 That is why Thanksgiving is so important.
 Many Americans get in their cars and make the long drive to gather with their loved ones.
-At this time, traffic can also make the drive longer.
+It will increase their hunger for the Thanksgiving feast!